kolbasa/r-line/README.md

 ```

-If you remove `preview: true`, the changes will be applied.
+If you remove `dryRun: true`, the changes will be applied.

 ### Preview options